Executive Director: Dr. Cindi Love

 Kevin is an Associate in the Merchant Banking Division at Goldman Sachs on the Real Estate Investing team, where he works on real estate acquisitions, dispositions and originations.
 Before joining Goldman Sachs, Kevin attended the University of Chicago where he majored in Economics and worked as an experimental & behavioral economics research assistant, with a focus on early childhood education.
 While in college, Kevin was a co-founder and co-president of the UChicago LGBT Business Alliance, the first business-oriented LGBT organization for undergraduate students on campus.
 At Goldman Sachs, he is the Recruiting Lead on the Transgender Workstream within the firm’s LGBT Network.
 Kevin attended O4UB three times as an undergraduate and was a Programming Director for the 2019 O4UB Conference.
 His hobbies are limited.

-Malik Patton is an Analyst at BlackRock and is based out of their New York City Office.
-He is a member of their Finance rotational program in which he currently works in the Financial Planning & Analysis group supporting the firms U.S. Wealth Advisory Business.
+Malik Patton is an Associate at BlackRock and is based out of their New York City Office.
+He is a member of their Fundamental Active Equity Team.
 Malik graduated from the University of Pennsylvania in 2018 as a first-generation student, with a concentration in Finance & Marketing.

 Malik was first introduced to the O4U Business Conference in 2018 as a BlackRock Sponsor Volunteer.
-He continued to stay involved with the organization, returning as a mentor in 2019, Admissions director for the 2020 O4UB Conference, and currently a Programming Director for the 2021 O4UB Conference.
+He continued to stay involved with the organization in various roles, with his most recent position as a Programming Director for the 2021 O4UB Conference.

 In his free time, he enjoys playing recreational volleyball and watching queer shows/movies.

-Aishwarya is currently a Hardware Product Manager at Harry’s, a Direct-to-Consumer startup where she leads cross-functional teams in bringing razors, packaging, and accessories from designs to tangible products.
+Aishwarya is currently a Program Manager at Harry’s, a Direct-to-Consumer startup where she leads cross-functional teams in bringing personal care products and accessories from designs to tangible products.
 She previously worked as an Associate at the Boston Consulting Group, where she worked on cases in a variety of industries, including CPG, Healthcare, Industrial Goods, Education, and Retail.

 Aishwarya graduated from the Massachusetts Institute of Technology in 2016 with a major in Mechanical Engineering and minors in Public Policy and Economics.
 As a student, Aishwarya sang with MIT Ohms a cappella, was a member of Pi Beta Phi, and led the MIT chapter of the American Society of Mechanical Engineers.

-Aishwarya volunteered with O4UB in 2019 and served as Programming Director in 2020.
-In her spare time she also enjoys writing, discussing politics, singing classical music, and reading and watching diverse queer media.
+Aishwarya volunteered with O4UB in 2019, served as Programming Director in 2020, and as Sponsorship Lead in 2021.
+In her spare time she enjoys writing, discussing politics, singing classical music, and reading and watching diverse queer media.

 Engineering Conference Team